 Enjoy national parks, beaches and hot springs in South Korea

 Find deep forests, giant waterfalls, mountains, thundering rivers, white sandy beaches and temples from ancient times in Soraksan National Park on the east coast.
-If you can't get enough of the National Parks, check out Hallyo Haesang with its breath-taking coastline and the crystal clear waters surrounding the mass of small islands.
-For the culture-seeker we recommend you to make a stop at Popchusa (in Songnisan National Park): One of the largest and most fascinating temple areas in all of South Korea.
+If you can't get enough of the National Parks, check out Hallyo Haesang with its breath-taking coastline and the crystal-clear waters surrounding the mass of small islands.
+For the culture-seeker we recommend you make a stop at Popchusa (in Songnisan National Park).
+It is one of the largest and most fascinating temple areas in all of South Korea.

 The beaches on the north-eastern coast around Samch’ok are incredibly beautiful.
 Some of them consist of rock formations and stone, while others are covered in white sand.
 And did we mention that the area has excellent seafood restaurants?
 For a change of pace, take a dip in the hot springs around Tongnae and the beach area Haeundae close to Busan, where they say the hot springs have a healing effect!